juliaguida/oystercard/pills/heroku.md

 into the Command Line and it will be launched in the browser!
 It should look exactly the same as on your local machine but this time it will have a public URL that you'll be able to use from any computer.

-Note that heroku relies on whatever is visible in git.
-Any time you make a change to your local code you will need to ensure that you have committed it to your git repository in order for it to be pushed to heroku.
-Please also take care with files that are being ignored by git due to a .gitignore file:
+Note that Heroku relies on whatever is visible in git.
+Any time you make a change to your local code you will need to ensure that you have committed it to your git repository in order for it to be pushed to Heroku.
+Please also take care with files that are being ignored by git due to a `.gitignore` file:

 https://devcenter.heroku.com/articles/gitignore